- aria2

 To check MySQL Server's version,

-$ mysqladmin -u root version
+$ mysqladmin -u root ping mysqld is alive

 Wednesday, August 1, 2007